-Today, I came across this comic by Gav, whom I regard as one of the creative artists of our era.
+Today, I came across this comic by Gav, whom I regard as one of our era’s creative artists.
 His methods are simplistic and to the point.
-His illustrations drive towards a conclusion, that makes me think, introspect about my life and its choices.
+His illustrations drive me towards a conclusion that makes me think, introspect about my life and choices.

-In my lifetime, I have been surrounded by artists and been privy to some of their creative thinking methods.
+I have been surrounded by artists and been privy to some of their creative thinking methods in my lifetime.

-There are few confident artists who can deliver the line, in a style Rhett Butler from Gone with The Wind would have whistled in approval.
+Few confident artists can deliver the line in a style, Rhett Butler, from Gone with The Wind would have whistled in approval.

 At the same time,